-With more than 36 percent of TDA's workforce being eligible for retirement by FY 2013, TDA projects a potential shortage in staffing and skill levels needed to meet future requirements.
+With more than 28.3 percent of TDA's workforce being eligible for retirement by FY 2015, TDA projects a potential shortage in staffing and skill levels needed to meet future requirements.
 The projected shortage of qualified employees with the necessary skills and knowledge will most affect the following areas:

+- Food and Nutrition programs;

 - Regulatory programs;

 - Regional operations; and

 - Pesticide programs.